-If you are a veteran in South Carolina who needs assistance obtaining VA disability benefits, turn to a firm that has the right experience and resources to help you.
+If you are a veteran in South Carolina who needs assistance obtaining VA disability benefits, turn to an advocacy group that has the right experience and resources to help you.
 Our team fights for veterans all over the Palmetto State and helps them seek all the benefits they are entitled to.

 A news release from United States Department of Veterans Affairs (VA) stated that there were 408,747 veterans living in South Carolina.
 According to the release, 69,539 veterans were receiving disability compensation or pension payments at the time.